Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Discussion

 \subsection{Comparison of \hi\ and H$_2$ column densities}

-We compare the atomic and molecular column densities of 14 known high redshift ($z>0.1$) molecular absorption line systems.
+We compared the atomic and molecular column densities of 14 known high-redshift ($z>0.1$) molecular-absorption-line systems.
 Table~\ref{tab:compare} provides a compilation of their basic properties from the literature.
 Seven of these are associated targets.
-One of these is not detected in \hi\ 21-cm absorption, although the upper limit is quite shallow.
-For estimating molecular column densities, the excitation temperature was adopted from the original reference, when physically justified, or taken as the default, T$_x$ = 15K, for CO.
+One of these is not detected in \hi\ 21cm absorption, although the upper limit is quite shallow.
+In order to estimate molecular column densities, the excitation temperature was adopted from the original reference when physically justified, or was taken as the default, T$_x$ = 15K, for CO.
 Estimating the spin temperature for \hi\ is more problematic.
 For intervening absorbers, based on the Milky Way ISM, a value of 100\,K is generally taken.
 The spin temperature may be at least as high as 1000\,K in the associated absorbers \citep[e.g.,][]{Maloney1996}.
 In Table~\ref{tab:compare}, we adopt T$_s$ = 1000 and 100\,K for associated and intervening absorbers, respectively.
-Fig.~\ref{fig:compare} shows \hi\ and H$_2$ column densities for both types of systems.
-Clearly, there is no correlation, when the bias of higher absorption depth at largest distances i.e., at higher $z$, emission is more difficult to detect and only absorption may be detected, is taken into account.
-The $N$(H$_2$)/$N$(\hi) ratio is in the range 0.03 -- 2.7 for the associated systems.
-For the intervening systems it is 0.2 - 1000, with top three (22 - 1000) corresponding to the lensed systems.
-The scatter decreases if we adopt T$_s$ = 100 for both the associated and intervening systems.
-But a uniform spin temperature for both types of systems can not be justified simply on the basis of H$_2$/\hi\ ratios.
-The associated systems exhibit broader lines, with a median FWHM of $\sim$150\,\kms\ in \hi\ and, as discussed in Section~\ref{sec:disc-assoc}, comprise gas from two distinct components -- the circumnuclear disk and the galaxy-wide ISM.
-On the other hand, the intervening \hi\ absorption lines are narrower (FWHM$\sim$40\,\kms) and represent multiple clouds with overlapping velocities from the quiescent galaxy disk (see Section~\ref{sec:disc-inter}).
+Figure~\ref{fig:compare} shows \hi\ and H$_2$ column densities for both types of systems.
+Clearly, there is no correlation when the bias of higher absorption depth at greater distances (i.e., at higher $z$) is taken into account; emission is more difficult to detect and only absorption may be detected.
+The $N$(H$_2$)/$N$(\hi) ratio is in the range of 0.03 -- 2.7 for the associated systems; for the intervening systems, it is 0.2 - 1000, with the top three (22 - 1000) corresponding to the lensed systems.
+The scatter decreases if we adopt T$_s$ = 100~K for both the associated and intervening systems.
+However, a uniform spin temperature for both types of systems cannot be justified simply on the basis of H$_2$/\hi\ ratios.
+The associated systems exhibit broader lines, with a median FWHM of $\sim$150\,\kms\ in \hi\ and --- as discussed in Section~\ref{sec:disc-assoc}--- comprise gas from two distinct components: the circumnuclear disk and the galaxy-wide ISM.
+On the other hand, for the intervening \hi\ absorption lines are narrower (FWHM$\sim$40\,\kms) and represent multiple clouds with overlapping velocities from the quiescent galaxy disk (see Section~\ref{sec:disc-inter}).